 “I don’t like change much, but I think this combination is going to be great for Albany,” she says.

 Mertins has served up her popular dishes to presidents (Carter and Clinton), governors (Perdue and Deal), judges, Hollywood stars visiting for Albany’s annual celebrity quail hunt, and other dignitaries.
 She got her start in her kitchen honest, under the tutelage of her mother, a home economics major.

 “She always had me and my sisters helping her cook or doing something in the kitchen,” Mertins says.
 “I always liked not only cooking, but making everything look pretty, so I just started doing little caterings, and it grew from there.”

-A mother-of-two and member of Westover High School’s first graduating class, in 1970, Mertins has never lived outside of Albany and Leesburg.
+A mother-of-two and member of Westover High School’s first graduating class, in 1970, Mertins has never lived outside of the Albany and Leesburg area.
 Since 1991, she also has served as Porterfield Memorial United Methodist Church’s food services manager, responsible for preparing meals for Wednesday-night suppers, senior programs and meetings.

-Mertins is an author, too.
+Mertins is also a published author.
 Her three cookbooks – “That Catered Touch,” “That Family Touch” and “That Seasoned Touch” – are top sellers at local gift shops.
-They feature her favorite recipes, which include crab cakes, tomato pie, frozen fruit salad, sour cream muffins and crab dip.
+They feature some of her favorite recipes, which include crab cakes, tomato pie, frozen fruit salad, sour cream muffins and crab dip.